ECLIPSE- RICHARD GLASSBY QUARTET

 It would be disingenuous to Trio Nadurra to go through the album and give a blow by blow critique of their interpretation.
 Instead I have focused on what are personal vibes that Trio Nadurra’s music has given me for each track.

 Bill Evans’ composition ‘Re Person I knew’ is treated with utmost respect.
 It is perhaps a tonic for our times in 2020.
-Fraser’s cymbals fizz like a good bottle of Dom Perignon Barry’s keyboard may not be a Steinway but he creates a warbling that Bill would have been proud of, similarly with Evans’ ‘Very Early’.
+Fraser’s cymbals fizz like a good bottle of Dom Perignon, Barry’s keyboard may not be a Steinway but he creates a warbling that Bill would have been proud of.
+Similarly with Evans’ ‘Very Early’.
 Wayne Shorter’s ‘Juju’ sees Fraser create some afrobeat rhythms (at the time of writing Tony Allen who created the afrobeat genre died in Paris, aged 79) with a real sense of purpose, it’s almost as though Fraser is saying ‘We are going on a musical journey and you are coming whether you like it or not’.
 Talking of journeys, Trio Nadurra’s take on Chic Corea’s 500 miles high should be played very much under the stars at full volume by astronauts in the international space station.
 After 500 miles comes Miles Davis’ ‘Nardis’ the Trio give us a reflective and rhythmically sound interpretation of this classic Davis piece.
 Or was it Bill Evans.?
 Joe Henderson’s ‘Black Narcissus’ is performed with exquisite intonation and timing.
 It is a well known melody that fits well with this trio’s instrumentation and especially so with Pete’s bassline.
 Similarly, Henderson’s ‘Inner Urge’ is treated to a tight knit Latin rhythm which is what Henderson always intended.
 Interesting as the piece was supposed to reflect his anger and frustration with living in New York.
 Trio Nadurra’s take on John Coltrane’s seminal ‘Naima’, is pure joy.
 Coltrane was very keen to break with jazz traditions and as an advocate of free jazz or improvisation, Trio Nadurra take this on to a different level.
 Drawing on the world music idiom, Fraser’s finale is of epic proportions, there are central asiatic tones(am I in a Shaolin monastery ?) overlain by earthy African rhythms.
 The penultimate track is Miles Davis’ seminal piece ‘Milestones’ that became a jazz standard and blueprint for ‘Kind of Blue’.
 Trio Nadurra again give a respectful interpretation in which Barry’s keyboard and Fraser’s drums create an ethereal quality with Pete’s double-bass tones acting as a elastic glue.
 Timeless.
 The finale is Chick Corea’s ‘Folk Song’ from the 1981 album ‘Three Quartets’.
 Barry has toned down the tempo to give this a reflective feel and a suggestive statement about the whole album which says,’Hey, we salute these giants of jazz, let’s pause and pay homage’.
-They certainly have in their own distinctive way to create an album that is in no way a replica of past masters but their own take as a respected trio in Scotland.
+They certainly have in their own distinctive way created an album that is in no way a replica of past masters but their own take as a respected trio in Scotland.
 Go and buy it, you won’t be disappointed.